thorsten/phpMyFAQ/README.md

 Then just open http://www.example.org/phpmyfaq/install/setup.php in your browser.

+## Versioning

+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, phpMyFAQ will be maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit http://semver.org/.

+## Bug tracker

+Have a bug or a feature request?
+[Please open a new issue](https://github.com/thorsten/phpMyFAQ/issues).
+Before opening any issue, please search for existing issues.

+## Contributing

+Please check out our page about contributing on [phpmyfaq.de](http://www.phpmyfaq.de/contribute.php)

 ## License

 Mozilla Public License 2.0, see LICENSE for more information.

-## Contributing

-Please check out our page about contributing on [phpmyfaq.de](http://www.phpmyfaq.de/contribute.php)

 ## Bundled libraries